Secodis/TSS-WEB/A_SSDLC_Requirements/04_Security-wthin-SDLC.md

 # 4. Security within the SDLC

 ## 4.1 Roles & Training
-1. Every development team MUST be responsible for security of the code it develops
+1. Every development team MUST be responsible for security of their own code.
-2. Every development team CAN have to appoint a security champion (see 1.4 Roles) and a deputy.
+2. Every development team CAN have to appoint a security champion (see [Definitions / Roles][A_ROLES]) and a deputy.
 One person can fill this role for multiple teams.
 3. Every team member MUST receive general awareness and role-specific security training (e.g. secure coding training and training of secure design principles for developers).

 ## 4.2 Secure By Design